RezaMashayekhi/ML-Course/README.md

-# ML-course-project
+# Machine Learning-Course-Project
-Detecting real disaster tweets from the fake ones Final project of ML course I had at UofA in 2021
+Detecting real disaster tweets from the fake ones.
+Final project of ML course I had at UofA in 2021